Fishing For Catfish In New Jersey

-All about fishing for white and channel catfish in NJ.
+Guide to catching white and channel catfish in NJ

-Channel catfish and white catfish are found in many New Jersey waters.
-Major lakes with catfish include Clinton Reservoir, Greenwood Lake, Lake Hopatcong, Lake Musconetcong, Manasquan Reservoir, Mercer Lake, Monksville Reservoir, Merrill Creek Reservoir, Round Valley Reservoir, Spruce Run Reservoir, Swartswood Lake, Union Lake and Wanaque Reservoir.
-Rivers, small lakes and ponds are likely to contain catfish as well.
+Major lakes in NJ with catfish include Clinton Reservoir, Greenwood Lake, Lake Hopatcong, Lake Musconetcong, Manasquan Reservoir, Mercer Lake, Monksville Reservoir, Merrill Creek Reservoir, Round Valley Reservoir, Spruce Run Reservoir, Swartswood Lake, Union Lake and Wanaque Reservoir.

 Catfish in New Jersey